bluemorpho-blip/tcm_movie_search/notes.md

 Objectives:
   - 9/7/19  build methods in each class to pass parameters to the other classes and return some value to the method.
 (Practice working in classes).
+            - complete.
+  - 9/8/19  passing a value in the CLI to MovieSearch and then on to Scraper. a new and correct value is returned to the calling method - complete.
+  - 9/8/19  finish watching tutorial/follow-along videos at Learn before trying to build objects and scraping data.